anam-145/busanwallet/README.md

-# ANAM Wallet V2 - Modular Wallet Platform
+# Busan Wallet - Digital Wallet Platform

 > **Next-Generation Modular Blockchain Wallet Platform**
 > An Android-based modular wallet that enables integrated management of various blockchains and services in a single wallet.